-- Kyle O'Connor: Irish-American (and handi-capable).
-Appeared late in the series' life.
+- Kyle O'Connor: Irish-American (and a wheelchair user).
+A Sixth Ranger who appeared late in the series' life.

 - Julie Woo: Chinese-American who grew up in San Francisco.

-Also in the cast: a cat and dog named Sizzle and Nuzzle, who usually took the role of the B-Plot.
+Also in the cast: a cat and dog named Sizzle and Nuzzle, who were usually the focus of the B-Plot and spent most of their time in the basement.
 There's also the multicolored gibberish-speaking Piece Police who run the place.